billdueber/line_iterator/README.md

 **Unlike `#next`, `#skip` will never throw `StopIteration`**.

 If you call `#skip` with a negative number, the LineIterator will attempt to back up via an internal buffer (set at 100 lines).
-If you try to back up further than the available data allows, you'll get a `RangeError`.
+If you try to back up further than the available data allows, you'll get an `IndexError`.

 ~~~ruby